xh3210578/bee-docs/docs/dapps-on-swarm/introduction.md

 ## Bee JS

-Our amazing javascript team, the Bee-Gees (🕺), have been working hard in the last months to build some impressive tools for all you budding dapp developer Bees to get stuck into!
+Our maverick javascript team, the Bee-Gees (🕺), have been working hard in the last months to build some impressive tools for all you budding dapp developer Bees to get stuck into!
 Find out how to use the [bee-js](/docs/dapps-on-swarm/bee-js) javascript library to start creating your own that live and work on swarm!

 ## Chunk Types